filcuk/docker-ms/README.md

 ### Directory Setup
 I would recommend something like this:
 *Note that `data` is within the `docker` folder in this repo for simplicity.*
-*Placing it outside of the `docker` folder would make backups easier.*
+*Placing it outside of the `docker` folder as shown below would be strongly recommended.*
 ```
 .
 ├── srv                             # Or /home/username/